neetcode-gh/lesson-data/howToUseNeetcode.md

 I recommend using the Python language for coding interviews.
 It's readable, has good error messages and is easy to learn.
 I personally learned Python only for coding interviews and it only took a few hours to learn the basics.

 Java and C++ are also good choices.
 Other common languages like JavaScript and Golang are also fine, but they have less built-in libraries and data structures.

+> In a real interview, if your programming language does not have a built-in data structure that you need, your interviewer will let you define your own interface / API for it.
+You probably won't have to actually implement it from scratch, unless that's part of the problem.

 If you're interested in learning Python, you may find these courses on NeetCode helpful: